IBM/FoodTrackerBackend/README.md

     }
 ```

-A GET request to this route you will display pages of data representing the photo, which is not very human readable.
+A GET request to this route will display pages of data representing the photo, which is not very human readable.
 To solve this, we will make a new route which only returns the meal name and rating.

-5. Register a handler for a `GET` request on `/summary` that loads the data
+5. Register a handler for a `GET` request on `/summary` that loads the data.
 Add the following into the `postInit()` function:
 ```swift
 	router.get("/summary", handler: summaryHandler)